codas-hep/codas-hep.github.io/content/pages/travel-princeton.md

 Date: 7/21
 Time: 2:00 – 6:00 p.m.
 Location: Butler College Courtyard

+If arriving after 6:00 pm, go to the Public Safety Kiosk at 200 Elm Drive (near Butler College and Bloomberg Hall, see map) to pick up the dorm key.

 <!--
 Check-in and dorm key pickup is possible from 2:00-6:00 pm on